butonman/ReactToMe/nodeserver/README.md

-## A Simple Server with Node.js Express
+##  Node.js Express Server that communicates with python flask server

-This is a simple skeleton Express server project that works on any of the [balena][balena-link] supported devices.
+I modified the simple skeleton Express server project that works on any of the [balena][balena-link] supported devices.

-This project serves up `"Hello World!"` on port `:80` of your balena device.
+This project serves up a webpage  on port `:80` of your balena device.

+[Click Here to access the my device and leave me a message or buzz it][weblink]

 To get this project up and running, you will need to signup for a balena account [here][signup-page] and set up an application and device.
 You'll find full details in our [Getting Started tutorial][gettingStarted-link].